HauxLee/Unity-Creations-Portfolio/Sokoban: Teleport Labyrinth/README.md

 ## License

-This project is open source and available under the [MIT License].
+This project is open source and available under the MIT License.